Rhymlore/htcondor-web/ospool/byor/expanse.md

 To run your job on Expanse, you will need to create an "annex" there;
 an annex is a named set of leased resources.
-The following command will submit a request to lease an annex named `example` to the queue named `normal` on Expanse.
+The following command will submit a request to lease an annex named `example` to the queue named `compute` on Expanse.
 Project `PROJECT_ID` will be charged for resources used (by default, two machines).
 The **text in bold** is emphasized to distinguish it from XSEDE's log-in prompt.